eragon408/Kavin_Bluestamp_portfolio_2024/index.md

 My starter project was the RGB Sliders, which I chose because I thought a customizable light would look cool, and I’d learn a lot from the slider mechanism.
 The device has three 7-pin sliders for different colors, red, green, and blue, which control the color of a 4-pin LED light, a board for the components, and a micro-USB port for power.
 The LED contains three diodes, devices that allow current to flow in one direction, made of silicon semiconductors, that each emit different wavelengths of color due to the electricity emitting photons of different wavelengths on the visible spectrum -- red, green, and blue.
 Each diode is manufactured a certain way to emit a certain wavelength of light; the different diodes are concentrated close together enough that the illusion of the LED emitting one singular color is created, as the colors from the different diodes appear to blend together.

 Current flows from the micro-USB port to the sliders, which control the flow of current to capacitors.
 These capacitors control the amount of power the diodes recieve and so their brightness.
-For example, if the green slider were set to 0 and the red and blue sliders each set to max, the green diode would not light up, while both the red and blue ones would be at full brightnes.
+For example, if the green slider were set to 0 and the red and blue sliders each set to max, the green diode would not light up, while both the red and blue ones would be at full brightness.
 The red and blue would appear to blend together to create the color purple.

 I found this project mostly easy to put together, as I just had to solder the sliders and LED to the board.
 However, I encountered a problem with the green color slider where it did not work.
 At first, I thought this was a problem with the slider not being soldered properly to the board, and added more solder to the pins.
 Later, though, I realized that the LED was positioned incorrectly.
 I attempted to desolder it, but was mostly unsuccessful, so instead kept melting the solder and slightly adjusting the angle of the LED until it worked.